 It is a requirement that there should be no justifiable doubt as to an arbitrator's impartiality and independence.
-A person who is approached in connection with a possible appointment as arbitrator is required to disclose any circumstances that are likely to give rise to justifiable doubts as to their impartiality or independence under the Arbitration Act 2005 without delay (see Section 14(2) of the Arbitration Act 2005).
+A person who is approached in connection with a possible appointment as arbitrator is required to disclose any circumstances that are likely to give rise to justifiable doubts as to his or her impartiality or independence under the Arbitration Act 2005 without delay (see Section 14(2) of the Arbitration Act 2005).

-Recently, the Malaysian High Court in Low Koh Hwa @ Low Kok Hwa (practising as sole Chartered Architect at Low & Associates) v Persatuan Kanak-Kanak Spastik Selangor & Wilayah Persekutuan and another case, [2021] MLJU 430, held that the Arbitration Act 2005 requires an arbitrator to be impartial, free from bias and independent as a matter of fact, and as perceived objectively by a "fair-minded and informed observer".
+Recently, in Low Koh Hwa @ Low Kok Hwa (practising as sole Chartered Architect at Low & Associates) v Persatuan Kanak-Kanak Spastik Selangor & Wilayah Persekutuan and another case, [2021] 10 MLJ 262, the High Court held that the Arbitration Act 2005 requires an arbitrator to be impartial, free from bias and independent as a matter of fact, and as perceived objectively by a "fair-minded and informed observer".